Get ready to go global with a free language and intercultural competency course.

 3. Students who have enrolled on other language courses (e.g. through LFA) can also take LFIM.

 Apply for LFIM courses via the Global Opportunities applications online or via this Google form.
 Please note that completing this form does not guarantee your place on an LFIM course, the outcome of your application will be confirmed to you separately.

 Students will be allocated a place on an LFIM course on a first-come, first-served basis.
 However, LFIM applicants who are on a “year in Europe” or "year abroad" degree programme will be given priority on LFIM courses.

-Find out more about where you can go abroad on the Opportunities by subject webpage or come along to Global Opportunities Fair in the Exhibition Centre between 3.00pm and 6.00pm on Thursday 24th October.
-There will be Give Languages a Go sessions in Italian, Japanese, Korean and Spanish and a languages stand where you can find out more about LFIM and LFA courses and an opportunity to give LFIM a go (languages TBC).
+Find out more about where you can go abroad on the Opportunities by subject webpage or come along to Summer Opportunities Fair in James Hall between 1.00pm and 4.00pm on Wednesday 22 January 2020.
+There will be a languages stand where you can find out more about LFIM and LFA courses and an opportunity to give LFIM a go (languages TBC).